junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 7461

-> by striking “reports” and inserting “opinions”; and
+> by striking “reports” and inserting “opinions”, and

 | | |
 |---|---|